-The Hart Canyon VV Compressor Station is permitted to receive natural gas via the pipeline and to compress it using four compressors driven by spark ignition natural gas-fired reciprocating engines.
+The Pump Canyon VV Compressor Station is permitted to receive natural gas via the pipeline and to compress it using four compressors driven by spark ignition natural gas-fired reciprocating engines.
 This compressed gas is injected back into the pipeline.
-The facility is also equipped with lubrication oil, used oil, produced water, sump water, fresh water, and antifreeze storage tanks.
-Waste products are trucked off-site for disposal.
+The facility is also equipped with miscellaneous storage tanks.
+Produced water is trucked off-site.